 How frequently are teachers absent?

-Across the region, 15.5 per cent of surveyed teachers reported being absent from school at least once a week.
-The highest national rates of school absenteeism were reported in South Sudan (30 per cent) and the Comoros (20.6 per cent) and the lowest in Kenya (8.9 per cent) and Rwanda (9 per cent).
+Across the region, about 15 per cent of surveyed teachers reported being absent from school at least once a week.
+The highest national rates of school absenteeism in Eastern and Southern Africa were reported in South Sudan (30 per cent) and the Comoros (20.6 per cent) and the lowest in Kenya (8.9 per cent) and Rwanda (9 per cent).

 As much as 15.7 per cent of surveyed teachers reported missing lessons while at school at least once a week.
 Teachers in South Sudan and in Zanzibar reported the highest rates of classroom absenteeism (26 and 22.7 per cent respectively) and teachers in Rwanda and Kenya the lowest rates (7.6 and 8.4 per cent respectively).
 Absence from teaching, defined as reduced time on task while in the classroom, was reported by 17.8 per cent of surveyed teachers as occurring at least once a week.